 Crying supports our healing after being cheated on

 Did you know that the lump we get in our throats when tears threaten is not actually a lump?
 It's our throat muscles working hard to keep our throats open so we can breathe properly through our distress.
 Unfortunately, when we try to swallow, our muscles resist, and we sometimes dribble.
-Understanding that fact helped me accept why I dribbled so much when I cried rather than beat myself up for being so messy or thinking I was disgusting.
+Understanding that fact helped me accept why I dribbled so much when I cried rather than beat myself up for being so messy or thinking I was disgusting for drooling.

 I am glad my body was doing its best to keep me alive and breathing, even though I was in so much pain back then.
 You see, I was so distressed that I sometimes even wished I wasn't alive and breathing.
 Yet crying, even the ugly crying, was supporting my healing after being cheated on.
 Perhaps it was my body showing me self-care.